What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of chemists and materials scientists is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.
+Overall employment of chemists and materials scientists is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.

 A bachelor’s degree in chemistry or a related field is needed for entry-level chemist or materials scientist jobs.
 Research jobs require a master’s degree or a Ph.D. and also may require significant levels of work experience.
 Chemists and materials scientists with a Ph.D. and postdoctoral experience typically lead basic- or applied-research teams.